 De Hooch entered the Delft guild in 1655 and is recorded as having paid dues in 1656 and 1657.
 He remained in that city until the end of the decade, but sometime between mid-1660 and April 1661 he settled in Amsterdam.
 Apart from a visit to Delft in 1663, he apparently remained in Amsterdam for the rest of his life.
-At some point his mental health suffered, and, by the time of his death at the age of fiftyfour, he was an inmate in the Dolhuis (lunatic asylum).
-He was buried in the Sint
+It was long believed that De Hooch died at the age of fifty-four while an inmate at the Amsterdam dolhuis (lunatic asylum).[1]
+However, that institution's records shows that the Pieter de Hooch who died in the asylum was the artist's son, also named Pieter.[2]